-- 1620.4 Each coach shall be responsible for the contents of the CHSAA Constitution and Bylaws and the preseason and playoff bulletins.
-Coaches whose programs are in violation of CHSAA policies or Bylaws shall be subject to appropriate penalties from reprimand to restriction. - 1620.5 All athletic coaches must annually complete one of the following: The online NFHS Concussion Course or a school organized sports medicine review that includes a head trauma/concussion component and emergency evacuation procedures. - 1620.6 PENALTY FOR USE OF NON-QUALIFIED COACHES A school using a coach who does not meet the requirements listed in 1620.2; 1620.3; 1620.5 shall be subject to penalties, to be determined by the Commissioner, which may include forfeiture, restriction, suspension of membership or other appropriate penalties. - Q1: Who is required to complete the CHSAA 1st Year Coaches Course?
+- All member school Directors of Athletics and coaches of interscholastic athletic and activity programs shall: - a.
+Annually pass the CHSAA Bylaws Test. - b.
+Hold a current certification in first aid, CPR and AED training. - c.
+Every other year complete the free on-line NFHS "Student Mental Health and Suicide Prevention" course or a school/district organized mental health class/course. - Each coach shall be responsible for the contents of the CHSAA Constitution and Bylaws and the pre-season and playoff bulletins.
+Coaches whose programs are in violation of CHSAA policies or Bylaws shall be subject to appropriate penalties from reprimand to restriction. - All athletic coaches must annually complete one of the following: The online NFHS Concussion Course or a school organized sports medicine review that includes a head trauma/concussion component and emergency evacuation procedures. - PENALTY FOR USE OF NON-QUALIFIED COACHES A school using a coach who does not meet the requirements listed in 1620.2; 1620.3; 1620.5 shall be subject to penalties, to be determined by the Commissioner, which may include forfeiture, restriction, suspension of membership or other appropriate penalties. - Q1: Who is required to complete the CHSAA 1st Year Coaches Course?
 Are CDE licensed teachers required to take this test? - A1: All individuals who have never coached for a CHSAA member school at the high school level (all levels).
 Yes, all CDE teachers who are also 1st year high school coaches are also required. - Q2: Does a coach, who completes the 1st Year Coaches Course, quits coaching after 3 years, and then wants to come back and coach, have to take the 1st Year Course again? - A2: No, any coach who have a 3-year lapse does not need to take the 1st Year Coaching Course again.
 If they have a 4 or more year lapse, they DO have to take the 1st Year Coaching Course again. - Q3: What must a coach who is coaching in CHSAA for the first time do in order to be registered and in compliance with CHSAA Bylaws (regardless of level and rank)?
-What does a veteran CHSAA coach have to do to be registered and in compliance? - A3: A first year coach will need to complete the CHSAA Bylaws test, 1st year coaches course, first aid/CPR/AED course, concussion course, and any additional state law requirements.
+What does a veteran CHSAA coach have to do to be registered and in compliance? - A3: A first year coach will need to complete the CHSAA Bylaws test, 1st Year Coaches Course, First Aid/CPR/AED course, concussion course, and any additional state law requirements.
 Any veteran coach must complete the CHSAA Bylaws test, first aid/CPR course, annual concussion course, and any additional state law requirements.
-They must upgrade their registration in 2022 by taking an additional CHSAA approved coaching course.
-(Every four years all coaches must complete an additional CHSAA approved course).
+Additional CHSAA approved courses may be forthcoming.

-1630.
 ASSISTANT COACHES